marcusdavidalo/JJCafe/README.md

-# Java Junction Cafe
+# Java Junction Cafe (TEST)

-Welcome to the Java Junction Cafe website repository!
+Welcome to the Java Junction Cafe (TEST) website repository!

-This website is hosted on Netlify and can be accessed at [javajunctioncafetest.netlify.app](https://javajunctioncafetest.netlify.app).
+This website is hosted on Netlify and can be accessed at [javajunctioncafetest.netlify.app](https://javajunctioncafetest.netlify.app/html/).

 ## About

-Java Junction Cafe is a cozy cafe that serves delicious coffee and food.
+Java Junction Cafe (TEST) is a cozy cafe that serves delicious coffee and food.
 Our website provides information about our menu, location, and hours of operation.

-## Contributing
+## The Team

-If you would like to contribute to this repository, please feel free to submit a pull request or open an issue.
+### This project was made by the following people

+- Marcus David Alo
+- Mahdi Atef Adas
+- Jared Eiden Belvis
+- James Renzhell Cervantes

+## ↑ ↑ ↓ ↓ ← → ← → **b** **a**